arctelix/.dotsys/README.md

 which makes it difficult to simply share dotfiles.
 This also inevitably limits the ability to really share and fork dotfiles.
 Dotsys separates these functions so dotfies can be easily managed ,shared shared with everyone, and forked in a more usefull way.

+### Why do i need dotsys if i don't manage my dotfiles as topics ?

+Because we have some brains built in, right out of the box you can do things like..

+Install a new OS app (no topic required):
+> dotsys install app google-chrome

+Install a new command line utility (no topic required):
+> dotsys install cmd zip

+Install a node package (no topic required):
+> dotsys install node packages gulp

 ### Why another package manger ?